Sai-Krishna7/APILab-Project7/README.md

 <!-- (This is a comment) INSTRUCTIONS: Go through this page and fill out any **bolded** entries with their correct values.-->

-# AND101 Project 6 - CYOAPI Part 2: RecyclerView Edition
+# AND101 Project 7 - CYOAPI Part 3: Beautified

 Submitted by: Sai Krishna Deeduvanu

-Time spent: 5 hours spent in total
+Time spent: 2 hours spent in total

 ## Summary

 Anime Central is an android app that displays the 24 highest rated anime with their name and score currently on My Anime List's website using the jikan Anime API.
+Along with custom font, styling and themes.

 If I had to describe this project in three (3) emojis, they would be: 🤩🔥❤️